[Aomori Prefecture during the Boshin War] What were the decisions of the Hirosaki, Kuroishi, Hachinohe, and Shichinohe domains?

 - 6 “Boshin War and Ou-etsu Domain Alliance” Articles from other prefectures

-The Shichinohe Domain (Morioka Shinden Domain), a branch domain of the Morioka Domain in the eastern part of the prefecture, works together with the Morioka Domain, but the Hachinohe Domain takes a neutral position.
+The Shichinohe Domain (Morioka Shinden Domain), a branch domain of the Morioka Domain located in the eastern part of the prefecture, acted together with the Morioka Domain, but the Hachinohe Domain took a neutral stance

-As was the case with most of the Tohoku clans, opinions within the Tsugaru domain were divided as to whether to join the government army or the Ou-etsu clan alliance, and were divided between those who supported the king and those who wanted to join the alliance.
+As was the case in most of the Tohoku domains, the Tsugaru domain was divided in opinion as to whether to join the government army or the Oshu-Uetsu Alliance, with the domain divided between those who supported the Imperial faction and those who supported the Alliance of the Feudal Lords

-In January 1861, in accordance with the orders of the new government to subjugate Shonai, they sent troops along with the Kubota clan as part of the government army, but they were defeated by the Shonai clan.
+In January 1861, following an order from the new government to attack Shonai, the clan sent troops to support the government along with the Kubota clan, but was defeated by the Shonai clan

-In July, the Kubota clan killed the messenger from the Sendai clan, and along with the Shinjo, Honjo, Yajima, and Kameda clans (later forced to join the alliance), they submitted to the new government and became the government army.
+In July, the Kubota clan killed an emissary from the Sendai clan, and along with the Shinjo clan, Honjo clan, Yajima clan, and Kameda clan (which was later forced to join the Alliance of the Satsuma and Choshu Clans), submitted to the new government and became official forces

-Then, the Hirosaki domain was provided with the latest detailed information on various factions in Kyoto from Nishidate Heima, the Kyoto Rusuriyaku, and the domain's opinion became strongly pro-Imperial and sided with the new government.
+The Hirosaki domain was then provided with the latest detailed information on the various factions in Kyoto by Nishidate Heima, the domain's caretaker in Kyoto, and the domain's opinion shifted significantly to loyalty to the emperor, siding with the new government

-In August, the Hirosaki clan sent reinforcements to the Kubota clan to fight against the Shonai clan, and although the territory did not become a battlefield, there were casualties among the peasants and townspeople who had been mobilized as retainers and soldiers.
+In August, the Hirosaki Domain sent reinforcements to the Kubota Domain to fight against the Shonai Domain.
+Although the domain did not become a battlefield, there were casualties among the domain's samurai and among the peasants and townspeople who had been mobilized as military laborers

-On September 20th of the lunar calendar in 1868, the Morioka domain surrendered to the new government, and the new government accepted the surrender on the 22nd, but the next day, on the 23rd, the combined forces of the new government's Hirosaki and Kuroishi domains. invaded the Noheji area of the Morioka clan.
+On September 20th, 1868 (lunar calendar), the Morioka Domain surrendered to the new government, which accepted the surrender the following day, the 22nd.
+However, on the following day, the 23rd, the combined forces of the Hirosaki Domain and Kuroishi Domain, which were on the side of the new government, invaded Noheji in the Morioka Domain

-In the early hours of September 23rd in the lunar calendar, 180 soldiers from the Hirosaki and Kuroishi clans invaded Makado Village, Nobeji of the Morioka clan, and set it on fire.The Morioka clan soldiers, surprised by the surprise attack, retreated.
-We approached the Military Bureau, which is a military base.
+In the early hours of September 23rd on the lunar calendar, 180 soldiers from the Hirosaki and Kuroishi domains invaded the village of Umakado in Noheji, Morioka domain, and set it on fire.The Morioka domain soldiers were surprised by the surprise attack and retreated, while the Hirosaki and Kuroishi domain soldiers approached the Military Bureau, a military base in Noheji, Morioka domain

-About the events after the Battle of Nobeji
+About the events after the Battle of Noheji

-On October 2nd of the lunar calendar, the Morioka clan received a summons from the new government military staff bureau in Tsugaru, and the chief retainer, Tsuto Nitobe, and others appeared, but the Morioka clan was about to be held responsible.
-I asked for forgiveness.
+On October 2nd of the lunar calendar, the Morioka clan was summoned by the General Staff Office of the new government army in Tsugaru, and their chief retainer, Nitobe Tsutou, and others appeared.
+However, fearing that the Morioka clan would be held responsible, they pleaded for forgiveness

-After that, this war was treated as a ``private battle'' unrelated to the Boshin War, and no punishment was taken.
+Afterwards, this war was considered a "private fight" unrelated to the Boshin War, and no disciplinary action was taken

 Hirosaki Castle<Information>